hcabrera92/rpg-portfolio/README.md

 - **Chapter 3:** Tales of Triumphs (Projects)
 - **Chapter 4:** Join the Quest (Contact)

-## If you want to collaborate on helping me make this code work better you're more than welcome
+If you want to collaborate on helping me make this code work better you're more than welcome, I've just started coding so any help is useful 🦾